ernex24/jnj-designsystem/imjnj-designSystem-docs/docs/brand/borderRadius.md

         <br/>

-        Boder radius in MUI needs to be added using [SX Prop](https://mui.com/system/getting-started/the-sx-prop/).
+        Boder radius in MUI needs to be added using SX prop, read more about the [SX Prop](https://mui.com/system/getting-started/the-sx-prop/).

         ```jsx
             <Box sx={{ borderRadius: '12px'}}>